mdn/content/files/en-us/web/css/animation-timing-function/index.md

 {{EmbedLiveSample("Step_examples", 600, 330)}}

 The following image shows graphs of all the `step()` function values used in this example.
-The input(time) and output ranges from 0 to 1.
+The input progress (time) and output progress range from 0 to 1.

 ![image showing 'steps' function graphs](https://mdn.github.io/shared-assets/images/diagrams/css/animation-easing/step-function-graphs.png)